 Any leave of absence will be granted in month-long blocks and then added to the registration period.
-Whilst on a leave of absence, you will not be entitled to use University facilities, nor have access to your Supervisor in respect of your research work, but you are encouraged to keep in touch with your Supervisor for pastoral support.
+Whilst on a leave of absence, you will have restricted access to University services and facilities, including your Supervisor in respect of research work, but you are encouraged to keep in touch with your Supervisor for pastoral support.
 Leave of absence should not be used to cover holiday leave, research visits, fieldwork visits, etc.